Similoluwa10/QR-code-solution/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com) - This material was helpful for me to refer to whenever I needed help in using a tag in HTML or a CSS style.
+- [(https://www.w3schools.com)] - This material was helpful for me to refer to whenever I needed help in using a tag in HTML or a CSS style.
 I liked it and will use it going forward.
-- [Example resource 2](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) - This is a fantastic article which served as a guide to submit my project.
+- [(https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248)] - This is a fantastic article that served as a guide to submit my project.

 ## Author